CLP for JSON logs#

 • output-dir is the directory that decompressed logs should be written to.

-• options allow you to specify things like a specific archive (from within archives-dir) to decompress (--archive-id <archive-id>).
+• options allow you to specify things like a specific archive (from within archives-path, if it is a directory) to decompress (--archive-id <archive-id>).

 • For a complete list, run ./clp-s x --help